Ylevo/SoundBoard/README.md

 - Hotkeys export in XML while supporting the different keyboard layouts and translating the keys to the importer's language.
 - Export as .zip with all the soundfiles.
 - Multiple files on the same hotkey with an option for the playing order (shuffle/random/default).
-- Audio output setting (best used with Virtual Audio Cable or the likes of).
+- Audio output setting (best used with Virtual Audio Cable or similar).

 Only supports .mp3 and .wav.